CIS: an Interdisciplinary PhD Program

-To be eligible for admission, students must already hold a Master's degree in one of the fields of the sponsoring units or a closely related field.
-(Other degree fields are considered when students possess relevant work experiences.)
-While admitted students are presumably prepared to go on to doctoral research within their discipline, further study is required to achieve interdisciplinary competence.
-The program of study addresses two objectives: first, to provide students with an interdisciplinary mastery of the concepts, methods and research of several of the constituent disciplines; and second to mentor students in making their own interdisciplinary contribution to CIS through a dissertation.
-These objectives are reflected in the two phases of major milestones for a given student, which are as follows.
+To be eligible for admission, students must already hold a Masters degree in one of the fields of the sponsoring units or a related field.
+While admitted students are presumably prepared to conduct doctoral level research within their discipline, further study is required to achieve interdisciplinary competence.
+The program of study addresses two objectives: first, to provide students with an interdisciplinary mastery of the concepts, methods and research of several of the constituent disciplines; and second, to mentor students in making their own interdisciplinary contribution to CIS through a publishable paper, dissertation and future research career.
+These objectives are achieved in two phases:

 The first phase, before the proposal defense, addresses the objective of interdisciplinary competence.
 Training begins with three core courses: CIS 701 Communication/Information Theories of Society, CIS 702 Communication/Information Technologies, and CIS 703 Communication/Information Research Methods.
 During this phase, students are also required to take comprehensive examinations in three of the focus areas listed in the previous section.
 Two of these exams are “secondary” exams, which are one-half day in duration and assess students' grasp of the focus areas at a level that would be sufficient to teach a graduate level course in the area.
 One of these exams is a “primary” exam, which includes the secondary exam for that area plus an additional half-day exam that assesses students' readiness to evaluate and conduct original research in the focus area.
-Preparation for each exam generally requires one to three courses or directed readings.
+Preparation for each exam is at the discretion of the individual exam committees, but generally requires one to three courses or directed readings.

-By the beginning of their second year, students are required to be working with a faculty mentor on a project that leads to a research publication.
-This is a new requirement that was added to keep students focused on research while working on exams.
+By the beginning of the second year, students are required to be working with a faculty mentor on a project that leads to a research publication.
 The three exams and publication requirement should be completed by the end of the third year.

-The second phase of the program follows the traditional PhD program format of a proposal defense, conducting the research, and a final dissertation defense.
+The second phase of the program follows the traditional PhD program format of a creating and defending a dissertation proposal, conducting research, and a final dissertation defense.

 All students (whether in the first or second phase) are required to enroll and participate in CIS 720 Interdisciplinary Seminar in Communication and Information Sciences, every semester that they are enrolled in the CIS program.
-This seminar offers a balanced mixture of faculty and visitor research presentations, student presentations (rotating among the students in phase two), and professional development topics such as how to write and review research papers, teaching techniques, etc. The seminar also serves as a social focal point critical to a program that is distributed across campus by bringing together the students once a week.
+This seminar offers a balanced mixture of faculty and visitor research presentations, student presentations and professional development topics such as how to write and review research papers, teaching techniques, etc. The seminar also serves as a social focal point critical to a program that is distributed across campus by bringing students together once a week.